-I often hear the analogy "the mechanics car doesn't run", or "the housekeeper's home is the dirtiest house".
-Is that the standard you want?
+I often hear the analogy "the mechanics car doesn't run", or "the

 Here are some quick tips: